abstracta/jmeter-java-dsl/README.md

 }
 ```

-> This example also uses [AssertJ](https://joel-costigliola.github.io/assertj/assertj-core-quick-start.html) for assertions, but you can use whatever assertion library you chose.
+> This example also uses [AssertJ](https://joel-costigliola.github.io/assertj/assertj-core-quick-start.html) for assertions, but you can use whatever assertion library you prefer.

 More examples can be found in [tests](jmeter-java-dsl/src/test/java/us/abstracta/jmeter/javadsl/JmeterDslTest.java)